makepad/makepad/README.md

 webgl/ - webGL build crate info (actual source is src/main.rs)

-widget/src/*.rs - nested crate for the widgets

-widgets/render/src/*.rs - nested crate for the render engine
+widget/src/*.rs - nested crate for the widgets render/src/*.rs - nested crate for the render engine

 The only 'web' JS code sits here, its a typed-array RPC driven simplification of the webGL API widgets/render/src/cx_webgl.js

+IMPORTANT, on windows may need to do manually with git:
 ./run_first_init.sh - just downloads the repository again in ./edit_repo for the editor to have something to do

 ./serve_webgl.sh (uses node to start a tiny server on 127.0.0.1:2001)

-./build_webgl.sh - compiles the webGL thing
+./build_webgl.sh - compiles the webGL version

 ./build_release.sh - compiles the native ap

-You can choose the render backend by editing ./Cargo.toml At the bottom is features=["mtl"], default set for OSX set it to features=["ogl"] if you are on win/linux

 Since webassembly can't really use a void main(){} because of the message loop, makepad uses a macro, in main.rs you see: main_app!(App, "My App!");